Brendan Edwards: VFL career

 Edwards won the Hawthorn best and fairest award in 1960 and represented Victoria at interstate football in the same season.
-The following year he was voted best on ground in Hawthorn premiership win against Footscray in the 1961 VFL Grand Final.
-He took a year off football to concentrate on his gymnasium business.
-He returned to play in 1963 but only lasted nine games before rupturing his ACL against Richmond.
-He retired as a player and he put his energies into a chain of health clubs in Melbourne and pioneered the concept of aerobic fitness in Australia.
+The following year he was voted best on ground in Hawthorn's first premiership win, against Footscray in the 1961 VFL Grand Final.
+He then took a year off football to concentrate on his gymnasium business.
+He returned to play in 1963 but lasted only nine games before rupturing his ACL against Richmond.
+He retired as a player and put his energies into a chain of health clubs in Melbourne and pioneered the concept of aerobic fitness in Australia.

-He was awarded life membership of the Hawthorn Football Club in 1970, and named in their team of the century in 2001.
-In 2011 he was inducted into the Hawthorn Hall of Fame.
+He was awarded life membership of the Hawthorn Football Club in 1970 and named in their team of the century in 2001.
+In 2011, he was inducted into the Hawthorn Hall of Fame.